 Finally, in addition to these controls, a report is drawn up monthly showing all the positions of the Consolidated Group, and of guaranteed mutual and pension funds.
 The report looks at portfolio performance by product type, category, country risk and issuer/counterparty risk.

 In line with the CaixaBank Group's reporting transparency policy, the carrying amounts in the main data regarding exposure to sovereign risk at December 31, 2012 and 2011 are shown below.
-The information is presented to distinguish directly between the positions held by CaixaBank and those held by the insurance group, the most important entity of which is VidaCaixa, SA de Seguros y Reaseguros.

 31/12/2012 (CaixaBank)